Larry Bock

+Early life and education

 Bock was born in Brooklyn, New York, and raised in Chappaqua to parents Ulrike Proctor and Richard Bock.
 Larry had one older sibling Steven who was deaf.
 He received a degree in biochemistry from Bowdoin College and an MBA from UCLA.
 After school, he worked for Genentech.
 Bock was a donor, co-founder, and the executive director of USA Science and Engineering Festival.